-• Brazil has delayed electricity auctions which were expected in the spring of 2020.27 The delay is likely to give gas producers more time to improve their relative market share and attract additional private investment, harming the renewables sector.
-The postponement of energy auctions may impose additional barriers to the development of renewable energy in the country.
-By giving natural gas a competitive edge, the country is delaying the development of green energy projects.

-• Brazil has followed the lead of many other countries and extended unconditional financial support to the airline industry.
-This includes direct supports to airlines and aviation, as well as extending the deadline for repayment of airport concession contracts until December 2020.

-• The Brazilian government has however announced some promising measures, through the creation of new financial mechanisms to issue green bonds for sustainable infrastructure.
-These are expected to attract up to US\$34 billion by 2029.
-Brazil has also announced the extension of a green credit line to support biofuel producers.

-• Support for renewable energy has also been provided through BNDES.
-In particular, this includes funding for wind energy infrastructure and energy efficiency improvements, which contribute positively towards Brazil's index score.37
+- Brazil has delayed its electricity auctions which were expected in the spring of 2020.
+The delay is likely to give gas producers more time to improve their relative market share and attract additional private investment, harming the renewables sector.
+The postponement of energy auctions may impose addi-tional barriers to the development of renew-able energy in the country.
+By giving natural gas to have a competitive edge, the country is delaying the development of green energy projects. - Brazil has followed the lead of many other countries and extended unconditional finan-cial support to the airline industry.
+This includes direct supports to airlines and aviation, as well as extending the deadline for repayment on airport concession contracts until December of 2020. - The Brazilian government has however announced some promising measures, through the creation of new financial mechanisms for green bonds issuance for sustain-able infrastructure.
+These are expected to attract up to US\$34 billion by 2029.125 Brazil has also announced the extension of a green credit line to support biofuel producers.
+126 - Support for renewable energy has also been provided through BNDES.
+In particular, this includes funding for wind energy infrastruc-ture and energy efficiency improvements, which contribute positively towards Brazil's index score.127

-• Since the start of the stimulus, Brazil has taken significant steps to deregulate land use in the Amazon, to stimulate economic activity in the region.
-This deregulation includes relaxation of restrictions on logging, mining and other development permits to boost growth in the agriculture and forestry and industrial sectors.

-- One example is a recent bill introduced by President Bolsonaro allowing illegal occupants of land who have made it agriculturally productive to make a claim for legal title to the land.
-Relaxing the enforcement of property rights for land use in the Amazon and creating a process for poachers to qualify for land deeds is predicted to increase illegal land poaching, directly harming indigenous communities and damaging biodiversity.
-The bill is explicitly designed to allow for over 9.8 million hectares of land that is currently under unrecognized indigenous use to be opened up for economic activity, effectively serving as a deregulatory measure for the mining and timber industries.

-- Another environmentally damaging measure supporting the agriculture sector is reduced oversight of environmental monitoring in the Amazon.
+- Since the start of the stimulus, Brazil has introduced economic recovery measures, the country has taken significant steps to deregulate land use in the Amazon to stimulate economic activity in the region.
+This deregulation includes the relaxation of restrictions on logging, mining and other development permits to boost growth in the agriculture and forestry and industrial sectors.
+119 - One example is a recent bill introduced by President Bolsonaro allowing illegal occupants of land who have made it agriculturally productive to make a claim for legal title to the land.Relaxing the enforcement of property rights for land use in the Amazon and creating a process for poachers to qualify for land deeds is predicted to increase illegal land poaching, directly harming indigenous communities and damaging biodiversity.
+The bill is explicitly designed to allow for over 9.8 million hectares of land that is currently under unrecognized indigenous use to be opened up for economic activity, effectively serving as a deregulatory measure for the mining and timber industries. - Another environmentally damaging measure for supporting the agricultural sector is reduced oversight for environmental monitoring in the Amazon.
 Because of the COVID-19 crisis, one third of enforcement agents were asked to stay home and isolate, reducing their availability to combat illegal deforestation and land poaching.
-While this is not an explicit stimulus measure, this recommendation, coupled with the firing of two government supervisors in deforestation, and a decrease in funding for relevant equipment and labour has strained the ability to protect land.
+While this is not an explicit stimulus measure, this recommendation, coupled with the firing of two government supervisors in deforestation and a decrease in funding for relevant equipment and labour has strained the ability to protect land.
+124